open-innovations/EValuator/code/README.md

   * `perl buildScores.pl` - this will update the scores for every area listed in `docs/data/areas.tsv` creating `docs/data/areas/CODE/CODE.csv` as necessary

 Also:

-`extractOSM.pl` - creates GeoJSON extracts per local authority for various OSM layers `buildLayer-carpark-capacity.pl` - builds the carpark capacity CSV using the MSOA-level extracts of parking `buildLayer-distribution-centres.pl` - builds the distribution centre CSV using the MSOA-level extracts of distribution centres
+  * `extractOSM.pl` - creates GeoJSON extracts per local authority for various OSM layers
+  * `buildLayer-carpark-capacity.pl` - builds the carpark capacity CSV using the MSOA-level extracts of parking
+  * `buildLayer-distribution-centres.pl` - builds the distribution centre CSV using the MSOA-level extracts of distribution centres
+  * `perl updateChargepointLayer.pl` - this will:
+     1. download the latest data from the National Chargepoint Registry
+	 2. update the chargepoint list at `docs/data/chargepoints.csv` and the individual chargepoint JSON files in `docs/data/chargepoints` for the map view
+	 3. update the chargepoint MSOA layer at `docs/data/layers/chargepoints.csv` (you'll need to run `buildScores.pl` again to update the layers properly)

 ### Command line examples